Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

 \textit{Fractional perspective on unweighted layered graph traversal.} A classical equivalent perspective on layered graph traversal -- which is referred to as the fractional view -- is that the algorithm $\Acal:\Tcal \rightarrow \Pcal(\Vcal)$ maintains a distribution on the ultimate layer of the tree given as input.
 The movement cost charged to the algorithm is then the optimal transport cost between the two consecutive distributions.
 Given a fractional algorithm for layered graph traversal, one gets a randomized algorithm with the same cost by considering at each step an optimal coupling between the two consecutive distributions and sampling the next position of the agent according to the conditional distribution associated with its current position.
 We refer to \cite[Section 4]{bubeck2022shortest} for more details on the reduction.

-\textit{The active tree and the active polytope.} At any layer $t$, we will essentially focus on the subtree of that is the Steiner tree of $\Lcal(t)\cup\{r\}$ and denote its set of vertices by $V(t)$, i.e., containing only $r$ and the nodes on the paths $\ell \rightarrow r$ for $\ell\in \Lcal(t)$.
-We will refer to this subtree as the `active subtree' and edges contained in this subtree as `active edges.'
-We will denote by $\bx(t) \in \Pcal(\Lcal(t))$ the probability distribution associated with the position of the agent on the $t$-th layer.
-Instead of viewing $\bx$ as a probability distribution, it will be useful to consider it more generally as a point of the \textit{active polytope}, $K(t)$ that we define as,
+\textit{The active tree and the active polytope.} At any round $i$, we say that a node is `active' if it has a descendant in $\Lcal(i)$ and we denote the set of all active nodes by $V(i)$.
+A node is `deactivated' at round $i$ if it ceases to be active at that round and the set of all deactivated nodes until round $i$ is denoted by $\bar V(i)$.
+We will essentially focus on the `active tree' that is formed by the nodes in $V(i)$.
+Observe that this tree is alternatively defined as the Steiner tree of $\Lcal(i)\cup\{r\}$.
+We will denote by $\bx(i) \in \Pcal(\Lcal(i))$ the probability distribution associated with the position of the agent on the $i$-th layer.
+Instead of viewing $\bx$ as a probability distribution, it will be useful to consider it more generally as a point of the \textit{active polytope}, $K(i)$ that we define as,